tldr-pages/tldr/pages/linux/abrt-action-analyze-backtrace.md

 `abrt-action-analyze-backtrace`

-- Analyze backtrace for specific directory:
+- Analyze backtrace for a specific directory:

 `abrt-action-analyze-backtrace -d {{path/to/directory}}`